Skip to content

 What Is the Difference Between an Estate Planning Attorney and Probate Litigation Attorney?

-7 Reasons to Hire a Probate Litigation Attorney
+7 Reasons You Might Hire a Probate Litigation Attorney

 1. You Want to Dispute a Will or Trust

-Did a deceased person create a will or trust when they lacked the capacity to do so?
+• Did a deceased person create a will or trust under undue influence or at a time when they lacked capacity?

 2. You Want to Sue a Fiduciary

-Is an executor refusing to provide accounting to beneficiaries?
+• Is a trustee or executor refusing to provide accounting to beneficiaries?

-Is an attorney-in-fact failing to satisfy their power of attorney obligations to family members?
+• Is an attorney-in-fact failing to satisfy their power of attorney obligations to family members or misusing their authority?

 3. You Want to Enforce Your Inheritance Rights

-Is an estate holding property that was supposed to be distributed to you via a trust, or vice versa?
+• Is an estate holding property that was supposed to be distributed to you via a trust, or vice versa?
+Does an 850 petition need to be filed?

-Did someone steal property from a deceased person when they were alive that was supposed to eventually pass to their estate beneficiaries?
+• Did someone steal property from a deceased person when they were alive?
+Was that property supposed to eventually pass to their estate beneficiaries or trust beneficiaries?

 4. You Suspect an Elder is Being Financially Abused

-Is a caretaker stealing from the home of your elderly loved one with dementia?
+• Is a caretaker or trusted individual stealing from the home of a dependent adult?

-Is someone manipulating your dependent family member to give away their property?
+• Is someone manipulating your elderly parents to give away their property?

 5. You Want to Protect a Vulnerable Adult or Minor

-Contested conservatorships and guardianships can be difficult to navigate because the laws that govern them are complex and nuanced.
-For this reason, a probate litigation lawyer may be necessary to prove your position.
+The laws that govern contested conservatorships and guardianships are complex and nuanced.
+For this reason, a probate litigation attorney may be necessary to prove your position.

 6. You Want to Enforce Your Creditor Rights

-Do you need to bring a Marvin action to enforce an agreement you made with your unmarried cohabitating partner around property before they died?
+• Do you need to enforce an agreement you made with your unmarried cohabitating partner around money or property before they died?

 7. You Want to Appeal a Probate Court Decision